Devils Backbone Wilderness

+Geography

+The Devils Backbone Wilderness area is located in northeastern Ozark County about 15 mi north of the Arkansas-Missouri border.
+It has a flatter topography than most of the Ozarks with a maximum elevation of 1020 ft.
+The nearest city is West Plains which is 15 mi east.

+Ecology

+Flora

 Devils Backbone offers a variety of recreational activities for visitors.
 In the spring season, dogwood, redbud, and serviceberry trees are flowering in full force.
 Then, in fall the foliage of the oaks, sassafras, and red maples begin to turn a vast array of reds, yellows, and oranges.

-The North Fork River is also main attraction for visitors to the area.
-There are three springs within Devils Backbone that feed the North Fork (Blue, Amber, and McGarr).
-There is even a canoe launch for the river which offers smallmouth bass, blue gill, and rock bass angling opportunities.